Sadegh-Khedry/Sadegh-Khedry/README.md

 # Hello there, I'm Sadegh 👋

-I'm a software enthusiast with a Bachelor's degree in Computer Science, specializing in .NET development, Android development, and deep learning.
+I'm a software enthusiast with a Bachelor's degree in Computer Science, I have some experience in .NET development, Android development, and deep learning.

 ## About Me